bsgarcia/SpaceTaskWeb/instructions/inst_1.md

 * **Objective:** Maximize your total score by seeking rewards and avoiding losses.

-* **Game Interface:** You will see several waves of 2 spaceships, protected sometimes by forcefields, falling from top of the screen to bottom at a time over a 5-second period.
+* **Game Interface:** You will see 2 spaceships, protected sometimes by forcefields, falling from top of the screen to bottom at a time over a 5-second period.
 Your own spaceship is located at the bottom of the game window.

 * **Your Control:** You can move your own spaceship using left-right arrow keys.
 You have to choose, among each pair, which **enemy spaceship** to blast.
 You can shoot, using space key, only one **enemy spaceship** among each wave.